Layers of quark-gluon plasma induced by chiral magnetic effect and the separation of $u,d$ quarks' critical end points

-in which $N_R$ is the number of right handed quarks and $\bar{N}_R$ is the number of right handed anti-quarks.
-It is reasonable to assume that the number of surplus quarks (or surplus anti-quarks) is proportional to the numbers of quarks (or anti-quarks).
-With this assumption we would find that the CME can induce a flow of quark chemical potential.
-For simplicity we consider the case with positive net chiral charge.
-Then there would be surplus righthanded quarks and lefthanded anti-quarks.
-In the left hand of Fig.\ref{Fig1} we plot out the properties of righthanded quarks ($u_R, d_R, s_R$) and lefthanded anti-quarks ($\bar{u}_L, \bar{d}_L, \bar{s}_L$) in a magnetic field.
+in which $N_R$/$N_L$ is the number of righthanded/lefthanded quarks.
+If we assume the net chiral charge is positive when the CME occurs, there would be surplus righthanded quarks ($u_R, d_R, s_R$) and righthanded anti-quarks ($\bar{u}_L, \bar{d}_L, \bar{s}_L$).
+Their behaviors are plotted in the left hand of Fig.\ref{Fig1}.
 The magnetic field is represented by the bold vacant arrow, each quark or anti-quark is represented by two arrows, in which the black one means the spin direction and the red one means the momentum direction.
-With a strong magnetic field, the direction of the magnetic momentum of quarks or anti-quarks tend to be consistent with the magnetic field statistically, so that the spin of particles (or antiparticles) with positive charges will be parallel with magnetic field and the spin of particles (or antiparticles) with negative charges will be anti-parallel with the magnetic field.
+With a strong magnetic field, the directions of the magnetic momentum of quarks or anti-quarks tend to be consistent with the magnetic field statistically, so that the spin of particles (or antiparticles) with positive charges will be parallel with magnetic field and the spin of particles (or antiparticles) with negative charges will be anti-parallel with the magnetic field.
 The resulting moving directions of all quarks and anti-quarks are plotted again in the righthand of Fig.\ref{Fig1}.
 We can find that the upside of the QGP tends to have redundant $u \bar{d} \bar{s}$ while the downside tends to have redundant $\bar{u} d s$.
-The outcome is given in Table.\ref{tab1} in which both $\mu_C^{ud}$ and $\mu_C^{s}$ are positive real numbers which represent the variances of u,d,s quark chemical potentials induced by the CME.
-Since the s quark is heavier and the density of u,d quark is bigger than the density of s quark, $\mu_C^{ud}$ would be bigger than $\mu_C^{s}$.
+The outcome is given in Table.\ref{tab1} in which both $\mu_C^{ud}$ and $\mu_C^{s}$ are positive real numbers which represent the variances of $u,d,s$ quarks chemical potentials induced by the CME.
+Since the s quark is heavier and has smaller density than $u,d$ quarks, so $\mu_C^{s}$ would be smaller than $\mu_C^{ud}$.
 We note that no matter which direction the magnetic field is in and which handed quarks prevail, the direction with more redundant $s$ quarks is always the direction with more net negative electric charges.

-Then we use the coupled Dyson-Schwinger Equations(DSEs) of the quark and gluon propagators to estimate the CEPs.
-Since the quark mass would suppress the chiral charge\cite{a3} and the quark mass becomes big in the neighborhood of CEP, so the chiral charge would have small effect on the CEP.
-Since the strong magnetic field created in hadron collision decreases steeply with time, its affection on the CEP is also small\cite{magpha}.
-The most important elements to determine the CEP and high temperature chiral phase transition are also temperature and baryon chemical potential.
-In this work we only consider these two elements.
-At finite temperature and chemical potential the DSE of quark propagator can be written as\cite{roberts2000} (with bare vertex)